What Makes Hot Flushes Worse?

-Hot flushes can be daunting at any time of year, but when you are either living in a hot climate, or experiencing an unusually hot summer, then the environment and your body can seem to be conspiring to turn you into a heated puddle!
+Hot flushes can be daunting at any time of year, but when you are either living in a hot climate, or feeling particularly stressed, then your body can seem to be conspiring to turn you into a heated puddle!

 What causes hot flushes?